Hammered-Dev/OneUrlBe/README.md

 # OneUrl Backend
-This is the backend server of OneUrl platform built with [Fastapi](https://fastapi.tiangolo.com/).
+This project is the backend server of the OneUrl platform built with [FastAPI](https://fastapi.tiangolo.com/).

 OneUrl is a light-weight platform to get your links in one place and access them with a customizable prefix link.

+⚠️Warning: Currently, the security functionality has not been implemented yet.
+Please don't use it in a production environment; using it personally also carries your own risk.

 ***Notice: this is the backend server, you'll also need [one-url-panel](https://github.com/Hammered-Dev/one-url-panel) as the frontend UI.
-Also, further instruction wiil also be there.***
+Also, further instructions will be there.***
 ## Required Environment Variables
 | Key | Ealue | Example | Importance |
 | --- | --- | --- | --- |